marco-jaram/marco-jaram/README.md

 ## 🧐 About <a name = "about"></a>

 Actualmente estudio Ingenieria en softwear en Mexico.
-Soy profesor de filosoifa a nivel licenciatura. / I am currently studying Softwear Engineering in Mexico.
+Soy profesor de filosofia a nivel licenciatura. / I am currently studying Softwear Engineering in Mexico.
 I am a professor of philosophy at the undergraduate level.

 ## 😍 Intereses <a name = "Skills"></a>